 The history graduate program at Temple aims to give students a broad and deep understanding of major historiographical questions while allowing them to move efficiently toward their professional and career goals.

 Programs of Study

 M.A in History

-The M.A. graduate program in history is designed to provide graduate students with a strong foundation in historical knowledge and the methods of historical research.
-The program prepares students for doctoral level programs, provides graduate level training for educators, promotes expertise in public history, and serves post-undergraduate students continuing their history training at the M.A. level.
-The curriculum structure for the program allows students to concentrate their coursework in one geographical area as defined below, while taking courses in methods and other geographical areas as well.
-M.A. students can pursue their degree on a part-time basis.
-The Department offers no funding for master’s level study.
-Time Limit for Degree Completion: 3 years
+The M.A. program is designed to provide graduate students with a strong foundation in both historical knowledge and in the methods of historical research.
+The program prepares students for doctoral programs, provides graduate level training for educators, promotes expertise in public history, and serves students who majored in history and who wish to continue their training at the M.A. level.
+The structure of the program allows students to concentrate their coursework in one geographical area (as defined below) while also taking courses in other geographical regions and in historical methods.
+Currently, the department is able to offer funding to some students whose work focuses on public history; it does not offer funding to students who concentrate in other fields.

 Ph.D. in History

 The History Department’s Ph.D. program is a vibrant, engaged intellectual community of scholars and students.
 We work across all historical periods and methodologies.
 The thrust of the Ph.D. program is to prepare professional historians who are equipped to function in either academia or in public history.

 Graduates of the M.A. and Ph.D. programs in history work at numerous colleges and universities in tenured and tenure-track positions, as historians for the federal and state governments, in museums, university presses, and as university administrators.